 With robust Keyword Planner data, you can determine the potential value and dial in your strategy:

-• Identify commercial intent – Higher-value transactional queries include “buy”, “get”, etc.
+• Identify commercial intent – Higher-value transactional queries encompass terms like “buy”, “get”, and more.

-• Assess searcher intent – Are users seeking information, ready to purchase, or in evaluation mode?
+• Assess searcher intent – Determine if users are looking for information, prepared to make a purchase, or evaluating options.

-• Estimate click potential – Keyword Planner shows average CPC data to estimate costs.
+• Estimate click potential – Use Keyword Planner to view average CPC data for cost estimation.

-• Check search volume trends – Steady, rising or seasonal search volume all factor in.
+• Check search volume trends – Analyse whether search volume is steady, increasing, or seasonal.

-• Confirm relevance – Ensure keywords directly relate to your products, services and content.
+• Confirm relevance – Verify that keywords are directly connected to your products, services, and content.

-• Evaluate difficulty – Can you realistically rank for a keyword?
-Assess based on other metrics.
+• Evaluate difficulty – Assess whether ranking for a keyword is feasible based on various metrics.

-• Segment keywords – Group into ad groups or categories for PPC.
+• Segment keywords – Organise keywords into ad groups or categories for PPC campaigns.

-By thoroughly researching keywords and mining the data, you gain insights to optimize your targeting and maximize ROI.
+By thoroughly researching keywords and mining the data, you gain insights to optimise your targeting and maximise ROI.

 Keyword Generator Tools: A guide for Beginners, Long tail keywords